mehulagg/gitlab/doc/ci/docker/using_docker_build.md

 "Docker-in-Docker" (`dind`) means:

-- Your registered runner is using the Docker executor.
+- Your registered runner uses the [Docker executor](https://docs.gitlab.com/runner/executors/docker.html).
-- The executor is using a [container image of Docker](https://hub.docker.com/_/docker/), provided by Docker, to run your CI/CD jobs.
+- The executor uses a [container image of Docker](https://hub.docker.com/_/docker/), provided by Docker, to run your CI/CD jobs.

 The Docker image has all of the `docker` tools installed and can run the job script in context of the image in privileged mode.